-The district will utilize Apex Learning to both enrich our students and allow them to recover from failing grades.
-The school will provide enrichment classes for free, but students taking courses to recover from a failing grade must pay the enrollment cost of \$75.
+The district will utilize Educere to both enrich our students and allow them to recover from failing grades.
+The school will provide enrichment classes for free, but students taking courses to recover from a failing grade or wanting to graduate early can benefit from this program at the student's expense.
 The fee must be paid before a student may enroll in the course.
-High school students who fail a semester class cannot take an APEX course in order to play sports the following semester.
-APEX courses must be approved by the administration.
+High school students who fail a semester class cannot take an Educere course in order to play sports the following semester.
+Educere courses must be approved by the administration.

-The APEX Learning course catalogue can be picked up in the counselor's office.
+The Educere Learning course catalog can be picked up in the counselor's office.